f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab2.rst

 Your company has setup a new web application and did not have the time to develop a WAF policy.
 Due to your company's profile, several bad actors have threatened to attack using SlowLoris and SlowPost attacks to create a denial of service.
-Although Avanced WAF or ASM can handle this very easily and would be the best tool to use, we don't have the resources available to test implementing the policy.
+Although Advanced WAF or ASM can handle this very easily and would be the best tool to use, we don't have the resources available to test implementing the policy.
 In this lab, we are going to use an iRule that throttles the number of requests coming into the application.